We hand-pick antiques for our readers. If you buy something featured on this page, we may earn a small commission.

 Years Alive: 1860 – 1939

-Of all the work from the Art Nouveau era, Alphonse Mucha’s work is perhaps the most well-known and distinct.
+Alphonse Mucha’s work is perhaps the most well-known and distinct of all the pieces from the Art Nouveau era.
 He spent the early part of his career in Paris and returned to Austria at the age of 43 to paint the Slav Epic.
 In 1894, Mucha experienced a career shift when actress Sarah Bernhardt commissioned a poster advertisement for her play.
 The poster’s immediate success led to a long-term contract between the pair.
 Fortunately, this business relationship opened the doors for Mucha to create more advertisements in the Art Nouveau style.

 Years Alive: 1870 – 1966

 Specialty: Illustration / Painting

 American-born Maxfield Parrish painted with a specific color palette in a Neo-classical style.
 Although his work isn’t specifically classified as Art Nouveau by some art critics, it has many similar elements like figures and florals.
 He led an incredibly successful career, and his print, Daybreak (1922), was the most popular print of the 20th century.
 His work is important because it helped shape the Golden Age of Illustration.
 Like Mucha, Parrish was commissioned to create magazine covers, advertisements, and greeting cards, and his style is very much his own.